notgull/fionread/README.md

 used that often in the common case.
 That's not to say that this may not be useful elsewhere.

+MSRV is currently 1.46.0.
+This MSRV will not change without a minor version bump.

 ## Licensing

 Licensed under the MIT and Apache 2.0 licenses, just like Rust proper is.